begedin/talk-slides/slides/vue_3_en.md

 I own Bego Solutions, which is a sole proprietorship, and my primary client for the past 4 years was V7.

-I've been working with their
-engineering team, building a computer vision/machine learning product together.
+I've been working with their engineering team, building a machine learning product together.

-It's a huge codebase and it was built in Vue 2, so towards the end of last year, we decided
+Today, I'm going to talk about our approach of migrating to Vue3.

 ---

 # What this isn't

 - a success story (still WIP)
-- a brag on how fast we did (still WIP!)
+- a brag on how fast we did it (still WIP!)
 - a how-to

 Note: